YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > - [ ] class Student { courses; }
 > - [ ] class Folder { List\<File\> files; }
 > - [ ] class Restaurant { 1 -- * Employee; }

+### Wrong attribute name

+Level 1: Highlight attribute

+Level 2: Text response

+> Check your spelling here.

+> Remember that attributes are written in _lowerCamelCase_.

+> Can you think of a better way to name this attribute?

+_Response varies based on exact mistake._

+Level 3: Parameterized Response

+> ${wrongAttribute} is misspelled.
+[Use the same spelling as the problem description.]

+> ${wrongAttribute} incorrectly starts with an Uppercase Letter.
+Attributes should start with a lowercase letter.

+> Can you rename the ${wrongAttribute} of the ${className} to fit the problem description?

+Level 4: Resource Response with link to Reference:

+> Please review the [Attribute](https://mycourses2.mcgill.ca/) and
+[Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

+### Wrong attribute type

+Level 1: Highlight attribute type

+Level 2: Text response

+> Can you double-check this?

+Level 3: Parameterized Response

+> Can you think of a better type for ${attribute}?

+Level 4: Parameterized Response

+> The ${className}.${attribute} is not of type ${attribute.type} because ${mistakeType.reason}.

+_Only offered in cases where a reason can be determined, eg not a simple data type._

+Level 5: Resource Response with link to Reference:

+> Please review the [Attribute](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ### Attribute in wrong class